aic-sri-international/praise-wm/README.md

 1. [Version Updates](#version-updates)

 ## Preface
-This document covers the praisewm project setup and its development tools.
+This document covers the praise-wm project setup and its development tools.

 [Gradle][] is used as the build tool and is pre-installed within the project.